Published on Mar 15, 2025 by Eliud Waititu

 Once you've built your amazing Next.js application, the next step is to deploy it to the world.
 Firebase Hosting is an excellent choice for deploying Next.js apps, offering a global CDN, easy setup, and seamless integration with other Firebase services.
-This guide will walk you through the process.
+This guide will walk you through the process step-by-step.

 Prerequisites

-• A Firebase account.
-If you don't have one, you can create one for free.
+- A Firebase account.
+If you don't have one, you can create one for free on the Firebase website.

 Step 1: Install Firebase CLI